A topic from the subject of Kinetics in Chemistry.

 Overview

-The Arrhenius equation is a mathematical equation that describes the relationship between the rate constant of a chemical reaction and the temperature.
+The Arrhenius equation is a fundamental equation in chemical kinetics that describes the relationship between the rate constant of a chemical reaction and temperature.
 It was developed by Svante Arrhenius in 1889.
+This equation is crucial for understanding and predicting reaction rates under different temperature conditions.

 Key Points